Luganodes/hypermon/README.md

 Hypermon can:
 - Expose metrics for Prometheus
-- Send alerts to your Telegram group (Check TODOs at the bottom)
+- Send alerts to your Telegram group

 ## Installation
 Run the following to install `hypermon` on your system: